AlexMercedCoder/tutorialblog/content/blog/2024/2024-12-2025-guide-architecting-an-iceberg-lakehouse.md

    Dremio allows you to connect and query all your data sources in one place.
 Even if your datasets haven’t yet migrated to Iceberg, you can combine them with Iceberg tables seamlessly.
 Dremio’s fast query engine ensures performant analytics, regardless of where your data resides.

 2. **Built-In Semantic Layer for Consistency**
    Dremio includes a built-in semantic layer to define commonly used datasets across teams.
 This layer ensures consistent and accurate data usage for your entire organization.
-Since the semantic layer is based on SQL views, transitioning data from its original source to an Iceberg table is seamless—simply update the SQL definition of the views.
+Since the semantic layer is based on SQL views, transitioning data from its original source to an Iceberg table is seamless - simply update the SQL definition of the views.
 Your end-users won’t even notice the change, yet they’ll immediately benefit from the migration.

 3. **Performance Boost with Iceberg-Based Reflections**
    Dremio’s **Reflections** feature accelerates queries on your data.
 When your data is natively in Iceberg, reflections are refreshed incrementally and updated automatically when the underlying dataset changes.
 This results in faster query performance and reduced maintenance effort.
 Learn more about reflections in [this blog post](https://www.dremio.com/blog/iceberg-lakehouses-and-dremio-reflections/).